dsloyer/ez-kubeadm/README.md

   (kubeadm, CRI, CNI, etc), to a single command.
 * Implement it such that discarding, and recreating, a working cluster is trivial, reliable, and fast.
-* Document the tools, applications needed (what, where to find, what, to install).
+* Document the tools, applications needed (what to install, and where to find).
 * Gather issues observed in testing, and catalogue their resolution.
 * Support both Linux and Windows 10 WSL (Windows Subsystem for Linux) hosts.
 * Package it as a small bundle of files.